The shadow of a Thurston geodesic to the curve graph: Shadow to the curve graph

-Let $X$ be a hyperbolic surface.
-Consider a simple closed geodesic $\gamma$ that is $\ep_B$--short and a simple geodesic $\lambda$ on $X$.
+Given a hyperbolic surface $X$, consider a simple closed geodesic $\gamma$ that is $\ep_B$--short and a simple geodesic $\lambda$ on $X$.
 Assuming that $\lambda$ intersects $\gamma$ many times, we would like to find a simple closed curve $\alpha$ with a uniformly bounded intersection number with $\gamma$ that is $(n_0, L_0)$--horizontal.
 The argument here is somewhat delicate since there are essentially two possible situations; either $\lambda$ twists around a relatively short curve $\alpha$ or $\alpha$ is somewhat longer and a long subsegment of it stays close to $\lambda$ in the universal cover.

-We find the appropriate curve $\alpha$ by applying surgery between $\lambda$ and $\gamma$ so that $\alpha$ contains a long sub-segment of $\lambda$.
-But we also need to have some control so that after pulling $\alpha$ tight it still stays close to $\lambda$.
+We find the appropriate curve $\alpha$ by applying surgery between $\lambda$ and $\gamma$ such that $\alpha$ contains a long sub-segment of $\lambda$.
+But we also need to have some control such that after pulling $\alpha$ tight it still stays close to $\lambda$.
 The following two lemmas will give the needed control.

 In the following, orient the curve $\gamma$ so the left side and the right side of $\gamma$ are defined.
 We will say an arc $\omega$ with endpoints on $\gamma$ hits $\gamma$ on opposite sides if the two endpoints of $\omega$ are on different sides of $\gamma$; otherwise, $\omega$ hits $\gamma$ on the same side.